rosvik/thesis-template/README.md

 export INFOPATH="/usr/local/texlive/2022/texmf-dist/doc/info:$INFOPATH"
 ```

-After a restart of your terminal, the `tlmgr` should be available.
+After a restart of your terminal, the `tlmgr` command should be available.

 Finally, set the package repository, and check for updates to packages (may need sudo):